About Franklin County

 Voter registration in Franklin County is handled by your municipal town clerk, such as the Farmington Town Clerk at (207) 778-6530 for Farmington residents.
 Maine offers same-day voter registration, meaning you can register and vote on Election Day by providing proof of identity and residency at your polling place.
 You can also register online in advance through the Maine Secretary of State at maine.gov/sos/cec/elec/voter-info, or by submitting a registration form to your town clerk.
 Absentee ballots are available to all registered voters without requiring an excuse, and applications can be submitted online, by mail, or in person to your municipal clerk.

 Property records in Franklin County are maintained by the Franklin County Registry of Deeds, located at 38 Main Street, Farmington, ME 04938, phone (207) 778-5889.
 The Registry offers online access to land records including deeds, mortgages, liens, and plat maps through a subscription-based portal at franklincountymaine.gov, with searching available free but document images requiring payment.
-For property tax assessment information, check the Franklin County GIS system at gis.franklincountymaine.gov or contact individual municipal assessors.
+For property tax assessment information, check the county GIS system at gis.franklincountymaine.gov or contact individual municipal assessors.
 Both online and in-person research options are available during business hours Monday through Friday, 8:00 AM to 4:00 PM.

 Birth and death certificates in Franklin County are maintained by the municipal clerk in the town where the vital event occurred, not by a centralized county office.
 For example, births and deaths in Farmington are handled by the Farmington Town Clerk at 119 Main Street, (207) 778-6530.
 The fee is $15.00 for the first certified copy and $6.00 for additional copies ordered at the same time.
-Alternatively, you can order from the Maine Office of Data, Research, and Vital Statistics in Augusta at (207) 287-3181 or online through VitalChek at maine.gov/dhhs/mecdc/public-health-systems/data-research/vital-records, with processing taking 4-6 weeks for mail requests and typically same-day for in-person requests at municipal offices.
+Alternatively, you can order from the Maine Office of Data, Research, and Vital Statistics in Augusta at (207) 287-3181 or online through VitalChek at maine.gov/dhhs/mecdc/public-health-systems/data-research/vital records, with processing taking 4-6 weeks for mail requests and typically same-day for in-person requests at municipal offices.

 Business entity records for Franklin County are primarily maintained at the state level through the Maine Secretary of State's online database at icrs.informe.org/nei-sos-icrs/ICRS, where you can search for corporations, LLCs, and other registered businesses free of charge.
 Businesses operating under assumed names (DBAs) register with municipal town clerks in the communities where they operate, such as the Farmington Town Clerk for businesses in Farmington.
 Professional licenses are issued by state licensing boards accessible through the Maine Department of Professional and Financial Regulation at pfr.maine.gov.
 Local building permits and land use approvals are handled by municipal code enforcement officers in organized towns or the Franklin County Planning Department for unorganized territories.